Mhdi-kr/openstreamdeck/README.md

 Open Source, do-it-yourself stream deck project for hackers and electronic enthusiasts.

+Stream Deck can include many push buttons. you will evantually able to assign hot keys, macros and commands to each one of them and run/invoke them after pressing.

 ## History

 This is a fun project I've dedicated my freetimes to.
 I use it as an accessible way to manage my virtual OBS camera I use in microsoft teams video calls and my online presense.